Tesla Wall Connector Gen 3: Complete DIY Installation Guide

 Most jurisdictions require an electrical permit for EV charger installation.
 Contact your local building department—permits typically cost $50-150 and ensure your work is inspected for safety.

 Map the shortest path from your electrical panel to the charger location.
-Consider:
+Consider interior vs. exterior routing, conduit requirements, and future serviceability.
+Tesla recommends mounting 48" from floor to bottom of unit.

 Turn off the main breaker and verify power is off with a voltage tester.
 Install the 60A double-pole breaker in your panel.
-Connect the hot wires (black and red) to the breaker terminals, neutral (white) to the neutral bar, and ground (green or bare) to the ground bar.
+Connect hot wires to the breaker, neutral to the neutral bar, and ground to the ground bar.

-Pull the wire through conduit or along your planned route.
-Leave 18-24" of extra wire at both ends for connections.
+Pull wire through conduit or along your planned route.
+Leave 18-24" of extra wire at both ends.
 Secure conduit every 4 feet and within 12" of boxes.

-Use the included mounting bracket.
-The unit should be mounted on a solid surface—studs for drywall, or use appropriate anchors for masonry.
+Use the included mounting bracket on a solid surface—studs for drywall, or appropriate anchors for masonry.
 Route wires through the back knockout or bottom entry point.

-Turn on the breaker.
-The Wall Connector LED should illuminate.
-Use the Tesla app to complete WiFi setup and verify connectivity.
-Plug in your vehicle to confirm charging initiates.
+Set the internal rotary dial to match your breaker rating.
+Turn on the breaker—the LED should illuminate.
+Use the Tesla app to complete WiFi setup and verify charging.

 Common Installation Issues